mdhaber/scipy-github/.github/ISSUE_TEMPLATE/Bug_report.md

 ### Reproducing code example:
 <!--
-If you place your code between the triple backticks below, it will be marked as a code block automatically
+If you place your code between the triple backticks below, it will be rendered as a code block.
 -->

 ```
 Sample code to reproduce the problem